Assistant Vice Principal, Teaching and Learning

 Through Teach First, and with the support of the school, I then undertook a Masters qualification at the IOE, focusing on educational leadership.
 This helped me progress even further, both in terms of my teaching and developing as a leader.
 I also took part in the Teaching Leaders programme, again supported by the school.
 This helped me a great deal in terms of understanding my strengths and areas for development.

-I'm now Head of English and I help mentor and support teachers as they are developing their craft, whilst realising that I am still learning too!
+I'm now Assistant Vice Principal for Teaching and Learning and I help mentor and support teachers as they are developing their craft, whilst realising that I am still learning too!
 Teaching is a career where one never stops learning and developing, and I embrace reflection, openness and honesty.

 I joined Westminster Academy, just over a year ago, straight from university where I obtained a first class degree in BSc Biotechnology.
 Initially for the first academic year I worked as an LSA in the SEN department.
 I worked with numerous SEN students with a variety of different needs in various different lessons.
 This experience has proven to be invaluable as it taught me to apply classroom routines, differentiation and develop positive relationships with my students; all the time in different classroom settings.
 In September 2018 I moved to teaching in the Science Department with the intention of training as a science teacher; training which formally commenced this January.
 I have found this experience to be very rewarding.
 I realised, more than ever, that teaching goes beyond the classroom.
 WA provides numerous opportunities to students of all abilities from a range of different backgrounds (e.g Reach Out Lab, and Primary Science, enrichment days and extra curricular clubs), and encourages students to develop scientific minds using the latest technology and equipment.